rbroggi/btcnode/readme.md

 ## Word of caution

-I have done some checks on the bitcoind docker image that I'm using, but that means that I inherently trust the image registry to run this image, this might not be the your case.
+I have done some checks on the bitcoind docker image that I'm using, but that means that I inherently trust the image registry to run this image, this might not be your case.
 [Don't trust, verify](https://thebitcoinmanual.com/btc-culture/glossary/dont-trust-verify/)!

 ## External access

-### Using ssh tunnel and local mode
+### Using `local` mode and ssh tunnel

 Start the compose environment: `make up_local`.